Only Crumbs Remain

 Prepare the filling

 • Pre-heat the oven to 190°C (170℃ fan)/ 375℉ /Gas 5.
-Meanwhile, Peel, core and dice an apple and two pears into roughly equal size pieces.
+Meanwhile, Peel, core and dice three pears into roughly equal-sized pieces.
 Place into a bowl.
-Add1 teaspoon ground cinnamon and mix gently to distribute the spice.
-Add a handful of blackberries blackberries and mix again.
+Add 1 teaspoon ground cinnamon and mix gently to distribute the spice.
+Add a handful of blackberries and mix again.

 • Remove the tart case from the fridge.
 Brush the inside of the pastry case with a little beaten egg white.
 Sprinkle 2 tablespoons ground almonds liberally over the pastry base then spoon the prepared fruit over the top.